 According to AP, CIA drones destroyed a vehicle in a bazaar, killing three occupants.
-It was traveling from the Afghan border to Datta Khel.
-Taliban commander Hafiz Gul Bahadur reportedly dominated the area but ‘it was not clear if the drone strike had targeted his group.’
+It was travelling from the Afghan border to Datta Khel.
+Taliban commander Hafiz Gul Bahadur dominates the area but ‘it was not clear if the drone strike had targeted his group.’
 The New York Times reported that four men were killed driving through a bazaar.
 The missiles hit just before midnight – an unusual hour for people to be moving about in the volatile region, the paper’s tribal source added.
-However an intelligence official told the paper only one person was killed.
+An intelligence official told the paper only one person was killed.
 AFP and PTI also reported a vehicle was destroyed.

 Location: Datta Khel, North Waziristan

-Ob315 – April 14 2013
+Ob316 – April 14 2013

 ♦ 4-6 killed